mb-dev/journal-ng/README.md

 Welcome to Journal!

 My side project for writing a personal journal similar to EverNote.
-I wanted to be able to organize entires around people and categories.
+I wanted to be able to organize entries around people and categories.

 ## Interested to help?
 * Contact me: [me@moshebergman.com](me@moshebergman.com)